 80s Jackets Fashion

 In 1980s, jackets with big shoulder pads and big lapels were in vogue.
 The most popular style was undoubtedly the bomber.
-Other popular jacket styles that men preffered were denim jackets, windbreaker jackets, and black biker jackets.
+Other popular jacket styles that men preferred were denim jackets, windbreaker jackets, and black biker jackets for men.
 Denim jackets were often adorned with a back patch featuring band slogans.

 80s Leather Jackets